niks660097/python-throttle/README.md

-# throttle
+# Throttle
-Throttle execution of python co-routine or function.
+Throttle execution of a python co-routine or function.